alexanderpalsson/katacoda-scenarios/qlik-corectl/step4.md

 This step will handle loading objects into to you app.
-Objects is the core of Qlik data visualization and if you are unfamiliar with objects, we recomend you to read about [qlik-objects](http://help.qlik.com/en-US/sense-developer/June2019/SubSystems/Platform/Content/Sense_PlatformOverview/Concepts/GenericObject.htm).
+Objects is the core of Qlik data visualization and if you are unfamiliar with objects, we recommend you to read about [qlik-objects](http://help.qlik.com/en-US/sense-developer/June2019/SubSystems/Platform/Content/Sense_PlatformOverview/Concepts/GenericObject.htm).

 ### Objects